De Morbis Artificum Diatriba: Inequalities and vulnerability

 Much attention was given to inequality and above all to the vulnerability that today remains a topic of great concern.
 He described health-related problems in ethnic minorities of that time and women.
-Women were usually employed in different occupations entailing exposure to dangerous materials and ergonomically challenging works, in agriculture and transport of stones and bricks, although they were committed to the production of commodities such as pasta, bread and clothing items (Franco G 2012).
+Women were usually employed in different occupations entailing exposure to dangerous materials and ergonomically challenging works, in agriculture and transport of stones and bricks, although they were committed to the production of commodities such as pasta, bread and clothing items.

-Diatriba (1713). «Mens quidem erat de Morbis Monialium, & curatione differere; sed satius duxi, Dissertationem hanc de illarum tuenda Valetudine præmittere, longe gloriosius esse existimans a morbis præservare, quam eosdem curare» (the intention was undoubtedly to take into account the illnesses and the care of the nuns, but I thought it would be preferable to include an essay on the protection of their health, believing that it is more convenient to prevent diseases than to treat them).

 Risk prevention and health protection

+Ramazzini argued "it is more convenient to prevent diseases than to treat them".
+(Note: Mens quidem erat de Morbis Monialium, & curatione differere; sed satius duxi, Dissertationem hanc de illarum tuenda Valetudine præmittere, longe gloriosius esse existimans a morbis præservare, quam eosdem curare.
+(The intention was undoubtedly to take into account the illnesses and the care of the nuns, but I thought it would be preferable to include an essay on the protection of their health, believing that it is more convenient to prevent diseases than to treat them.)
+(2nd ed., 1713.))

-The Diatriba goes well beyond the identification of health risks in workplaces and description of the work-related diseases and also deals with risk communication, risk prevention and health promotion (Carnevale F et al 2015; Franco G 2021).
-It foreshadowed many interventions that are well established today: removing the polluted air emitted from the minerals and carrying out the work in spacious places, interrupting the prolonged posture, reducing the working time to limit the exposure to hazards, using personal protective tools (Franco G 2020b).
+The Diatriba goes well beyond the identification of health risks in workplaces and description of the work-related diseases and also deals with risk communication, risk prevention and health promotion.
+It foreshadowed many interventions that are well established today: removing the polluted air emitted from the minerals and carrying out the work in spacious places, interrupting the prolonged posture, reducing the working time to limit the exposure to hazards, using personal protective tools.

 His main precept was given in 1711 in his Oratio xiii.
 De contagiosa epidemia.
-On that occasion, he pronounced the well-known precept “far better to prevent than to cure”.
-This expression evokes the phrase he used some years later in the dissertation on nuns’ health that appeared in the 1713 edition of the Diatriba.
+On that occasion, he pronounced the well-known precept "far better to prevent than to cure".
+This expression evokes the phrase he used some years later in the dissertation on nuns' health that appeared in the 1713 edition of the Diatriba.
 He explained, with other words, the idea already expressed earlier, preaching this new message fully and with courageous perseverance.